margni/note/README.md

 Designed to be extremely minimal.
 Design and layout component architecture inspired by Material Design.

-CSS uses native variables rather than SASS and also uses BEM class naming conventions.
+CSS uses native variables rather than SASS and is also constructed using css modules for componentized CSS rather than something like BEM.

 ### Technical